hubmapconsortium/software-docs/docs/faq.md

 The HuBMAP Consortium welcomes your comments, feedback, and help in identifing errors on the HuBMAP Data Portal.
 <ul>
-    <li>You can provide error reports, make suggestions, or ask questions through our <a href="https://hubmapconsortium.org/contact-form/">contact-form</a>.
+    <li>You can provide error reports, make suggestions, or ask questions through our <a href="https://hubmapconsortium.org/contact-form/">contact-form</a>.</li>
-    <li>For help with specific issues related to the portal, please contact the <a href="mailto:help@hubmapconsortium.org">HuBMAP Helpdesk</a> and submit a support ticket.
+    <li>For help with specific issues related to the portal, please contact the <a href="mailto:help@hubmapconsortium.org">HuBMAP Helpdesk</a> and submit a support ticket.</li>
 </ul>

 </details>

 ## HuBMAP Data and Metadata Questions